-Economic Cycle For our purposes, the general, recurring and

-predictable cycles experienced by the city of
+Economic Cycle For our purposes, the general, recurring and predictable cycles experienced by the City of Novi.

-Novi.

 Equities Stock in a publicly held corporation.
 Equity Capital Price paid for the stock purchase.
 Financial Instrument A marketable financial asset.
 FDIC Federal Deposit Insurance Corporation: Insurance corporation established in 1933 to guarantee depositors against loss of their deposits in member banks for up to \$100,000.

-Financial Markets Securities markets in the aggregate, such as the resources into use groups.
+Financial Markets Securities markets in the aggregate, such as the New York Stock Exchange.

+Funds Accounting term for categorizing financial resources into use groups.
 Specifically for purposes of this policy, a fund will mean the money assets of this city, the investment of which is not otherwise subject to a public act of this state or bond authorizing ordinance or resolution of the city that permits investments in fewer than all of the investment options listed in section 8 "Instruments" or imposes 1 or more conditions upon an investment in an option listed in section 8.